Myths about Homelessness

 There are many homeless in our community right now who need our help!

 Since 1991, Rainbow Village has worked to break the cycle of homelessness, poverty and domestic violence and can attest to the fact that the needs are growing.
-In 2012, we received 1,650 calls for help, 68% being from Gwinnett.
+In 2015, we received 3,000 calls for help, most from Gwinnett.

-Myth #2: The Majority of Homeless People Are Adults That Have Made Bad Choices in Life and Are Suffering the Consequences.
+Myth #2: The Majority of Homeless People Are Adults Who Have Made Bad Choices in Life and Are Suffering the Consequences.